webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Explore.md

 ---
 aliases:
-  - Explore
+- "Explore"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Explore
 - Character-Arc
-title: Explore
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Explore
 >Something out there is unknown and you want to explore its secrets.
 This is most likely an area of wilderness, a new planet, an otherworldly dimension, or something similar.